How to care for your pet in winter

 Does your pet love it when the weather turns chilly or would they rather snuggle up with you on the sofa?
 Whatever their preference they’ll need to be well protected when they do venture outside.
 This handy guide will give you some top tips on caring for your cat or dog this winter and keep them safe and warm, whatever the weather.

 One of the best things you can do to keep your pet protected all year round is to invest in insurance for your pet.
-The award-winning insurance plans from Purely Pets are packed with benefits.
+Insurance plans from Purely Pets are packed with benefits.
 Give us a call today to find out more.

 10 ways to protect your dog this winter